 Online with the Center for Anglican Learning and Leadership: January 15 – March 5, 2018

-In Person: Registration includes a workshop on Saturday, February 3, 2018 at the ECMN Retreat Center in Faribault
+In Person: Registration includes this workshop on Saturday, February 3, 2018 at the ECMN Retreat Center in Faribault

 Instructor: Dr. Peter Ajer, Church Divinity School of the Pacific